4Subsea/waveresponse-python/docs/user_guide/concepts_utils/grid.rst

     grid.set_wave_convention(clockwise=False, waves_coming_from=True)

-The frequency/direction coordinates and values of a The :class:`~waveresponse.Grid` instance can be retrieved by calling the :meth:`~waveresponse.Grid.grid` method.
+The frequency/direction coordinates and values of the :class:`~waveresponse.Grid` instance can be retrieved by calling the :meth:`~waveresponse.Grid.grid` method.
 You must then specify which coordinate units to return by setting the ``freq_hz`` and ``degrees`` flags.